Japan crisis

 Lyttelton, NZ earthquake cleanup

 "A powerful riposte to those who argue that in difficult times people become more selfish and turn on each other.
 Beautiful," says Rob Hopkins about a video from a New Zealand town recently leveled by an earthquake with a plucky community spirit.
-It makes dramatic TV to see angry mobs brandishing Glocks, busting store windows and pushing shopping carts full of bottled water, toilet paper and power tools down night streets glistening with broken glass.
-But when Lyttelton, the port city for … [Read more...]
+It makes dramatic TV to see angry mobs brandishing Glocks, busting store windows and pushing shopping carts full of bottled … [Read more...]

 Nukes are forever